WHAT IS THINKING SCIENCE?

-Thinking Science is an evidence-based, two-year intervention program consisting of 30 lessons designed to accelerate learners’ cognitive function.
+Thinking Science, also known as Cognitive Acceleration through Science Education (CASE) is an evidence-informed, two-year intervention program consisting of 30 lessons designed to accelerate learners' cognitive function.

-Cognitive Acceleration through Science Education, or CASE, was developed in the UK and was originally designed to accelerate students’ level of thinking so that they would be better able to cope with the demands of the science curriculum.
-The evidence base for Thinking Science shows a noticeable improvement in students’ ability, not only in science but also in English and mathematics (Gordon et al 2013, Adey & Shayer 1994).
+Cognitive Acceleration through Science Education, or CASE, was developed in the UK and was originally designed to accelerate students' level of thinking so that they would be better able to cope with the demands of the science curriculum.
+The evidence base for Thinking Science shows a noticeable improvement in students' ability, not only in science but also in English and mathematics (Gordon, Oliver & Smith 2013, Adey & Shayer 1994).

-As well as improving cognitive ability, Thinking Science allows students to gain an appreciation for the phenomena of science, a practical understanding of concrete concepts and improved confidence and participation due to its carefully planned delivery and reasoning patterns which are liked to Piagetian cognitive levels.
+As well as improving cognitive ability, Thinking Science allows students to gain an appreciation for the phenomena of science, a practical understanding of concrete concepts, and improved confidence and participation due to its carefully planned delivery and reasoning patterns that are liked to Piagetian cognitive levels.

-The Thinking Science program is built around five core principles (Adey et al 1995), which are embedded into each lesson as set phases:
+The Thinking Science program is built around five core principles (Adey et al 1995), which are embedded into each lesson at set phases:

-Social construction.
-From their experiences leaners actively process information to form their own understanding.
-This is called ‘construction’.
-Thinking Science emphasises the shared development of explanations and understandings about the challenges and potential solutions.
+- Social construction.
+From their experiences, learners actively process information to form their own understanding.
+This is called 'construction'.
+Thinking Science emphasizes the shared development of explanations and understandings about the challenges and potential solutions.
 Teachers play a role in asking questions of students but not offering solutions.

 Thinking Science lessons are usually delivered over two years when students are between the ages of 11 and 13.
 The lessons have been developed around specific reasoning patterns (or schemata) addressed through the activities including controlling variables, ratio and proportionality, compensation and equilibrium to analyse process, using correlation, probability, classification, formal models of thinking and compound variables.
 Lessons spiral through increasing levels of complexity related to the reasoning patterns and many teachers report the effective sequencing of the lessons (Dullard & Oliver 2012).